PowerBI Notebook

 └── is_weekend

 Mark it as a Date Table in PowerBI (Table Tools → Mark as Date Table) and link it to every date column in the fact table.
-Without this, time intelligence DAX functions will not work correctly.
+Without this step, time intelligence DAX functions will not work right.

 Part 2 — DAX Syntax

 DAX (Data Analysis Expressions) is the formula language for measures and calculated columns.
-Every formula evaluates in a filter context — the set of filters applied by slicers, visual filters, and row context at the time of evaluation.
+Every formula runs inside a filter context — the set of filters from slicers, visual filters, and the row at the time the formula runs.

 Basic Aggregations